Night Driver (video game): Gameplay

 The player controls a car which must be driven along a road at nighttime without crashing into the sides of the road as indicated by road side reflectors.
 The game is controlled with a single pedal for the accelerator, a wheel for steering and a four-selection lever for gear shifting.
 The coin-operated game had a choice of three difficulties (novice, pro and expert), which the player could select at game start.
 The turns were sharper and more frequent on the more difficult tracks.
 As play progresses, the road gets narrower and more winding.

-The game length is 50, 75, 100 or 125 seconds based on an internal setting.
+The game length is 50, 75, 100, or 125 seconds based on an internal setting.
 After 300 points, a player is awarded bonus time equal to game time, but the score wraps around back to zero at 1000 points, so it is possible to reach 300 points more than once.
 Due to the additional points received for more difficult play, playing on the expert setting is actually the easiest to achieve extra time once a player has mastered the game.

 The car the player is driving is not actually drawn in the game, but is printed on plastic insert in front of the monitor.

 Development

-When he began working on video games, Atari founder Nolan Bushnell had originally planned to develop a driving video game inspired by Speedway (1969), a first-person driving electro-mechanical game manufactured by Chicago Coin, in turn a licensed version of Kasco's Indy 500 (1968).
-However, Bushnell had concerns that a driving video game might be too complicated for Allan Alcorn's first game, so they instead decided to develop a simpler game, Pong (1972).
-Night Driver has similarities to arcade driving electro-mechanical games, which had a scrolling road rather than a fixed view.

 The development of Night Driver was led by Dave Shepperd at Atari, who was given an assignment to develop a first-person driving video game.
 Shepperd said that he "was given a piece of paper with a picture of a game cabinet that had a small portion of the screen visible" which he recalls being possibly "a German game" but "never saw the game play" other than "that there were a few little white squares showing".
 Shepperd used that concept to develop Night Driver.
 That the car is driving at night provided an excuse for the minimal graphics, as most features (like the street and buildings) aren't visible in the dark.
 While he did not know the title of the German game at the time, it was later identified as the coin-op Nürburgring 1, a first-person driving video game released earlier in 1976.

 Atari used some of the leftover arcade cabinets from Hi-way (1975), a top-down vertically scrolling racing game, for Night Driver.